rgschmitz1/ansible-role-docker/README.md

 # Ansible Role - Docker

-Installs docker and docker-compose on Linux.
+Installs docker-ce and docker-compose on Debian and Ubuntu distributions.

 ## Requirements